PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

                subset = list(year = 2002:2011))

 runoff %>%
-  # Transform time and space dimensions ...
+  # Transform the time and space dimensions ...
   transform(to = c("year_month_day", "lon_lat")) %>%
   # ... to subset summer months as well as northern hemisphere (positive)
   #   latitudes.